What is Kyoto Protocol?

 The protocol does not set reduction targets for developing countries on the principle that the developed countries that have created the problem should take the first steps to clean it up.
 However, rapidly developing economies such as those of China and India will have a huge impact on GHG emissions in the future.
 The lack of developing country commitments is one of the reasons why the United States refused to ratify Kyoto.

 The agreement and its widespread acceptance (184 countries have ratified it) provide important international momentum for action on climate change.
-The targeted gases under this protocol are as follows:
+The targeted gases under the Kyoto protocol are as follows:

 - Carbon Dioxide (CO2)